-A recipe for the classic Southern Easy 7 Layer Salad that's perfect for family gatherings.
-Delicious layers of lettuce, sweet onion, green peas, hard boiled eggs, and topped with a homemade dressing, cheddar cheese, and crispy bacon!
+A make-ahead recipe for a Southern classic Easy 7 Layer Salad that's perfect for large gatherings.
+Delicious layers of lettuce, sweet onion, green peas, hard boiled eggs are topped with a homemade dressing, cheddar cheese, and crispy bacon!

 My seven layers are (and in order):

 - frozen green peas (no need to thaw first)

 - shredded white sharp cheddar cheese